Darking360/uruit-recruitment-test-backend/README.md

 - Run npm install
 - Run npm start

-And that's it :bulb:
+And that's it 💡

-## Where are the tests? :eyes:
+## Where are the tests? 👀

 You can run the tests wit docker or npm by itself running: